shenanigans/node-likeness/README.md

 ####Accumulators
 Look up content from the source document to produce a generated value.
 Accumulators use absolute paths and are therefor not portable.
-Path traversal is parallelize whenever an Array is encountered, similar to MongoDB.
+Path traversal is parallelized whenever an Array is encountered, similar to MongoDB.
 As an example, in the following document, the path 'foo/bar/baz' selects four
 values: `[ 1, 2, 3, 4 ]`
 ```javascript